 This produced a starting cohort of 36.
 The ‘following’ of this cohort were then downloaded (with one excluded due to numerical limitations as following over 121,000 accounts) and Excel used to filter the ‘following’ list to find accounts being followed by at least four accounts of the starting cohort.
 This filtered list was manually reviewed to identify UK cardiologists, creating a second cohort of 112.
 Five of these accounts were protected (i.e. the user restricted who can view their information) giving a second cohort to be analysed of 107.
 The ‘following’ of cohort two was then collected and combined with the following of cohort one before being filtered to find accounts followed by at least four cohort accounts.
 This iterative process continued until no more new UK cardiologists were identified, at which point the overall following list was analysed once again and filtered for those followed by three, and the iterative process restarted.
 All data were collected in October 2017.

 The job title, specialty and location of the cardiologists were identified via information provided in their Twitter biography, the GMC register,5 LinkedIn,6 hospital and university websites.
 Not all of this information could be ascertained for every individual and it has not been independently verified.
+These days automation for linkedin is available to make everything easy.

 Analysis of the data collected was performed using Excel.
 The 10 UK cardiologists on Twitter followed by the most other UK CardioTweeters were identified and their last 20 Tweets from October 2017 analysed to give insight into the content of UK CardioTwitter.